juananestival/ps-genesys-adapter-v2511/README.md

 1.  **Open a new terminal** and navigate to the project directory.

-2. Activate the project's virtual environment:
+2.  **Set Environment Variables**: The application requires environment variables to be set.
+You can create a `.env` file in the root of the project to manage these variables.
     ```bash
+    # .env
+    PORT=8080
+    GENESYS_API_KEY=your_genesys_api_key
+    ```

+3. Activate the project's virtual environment:
+    ```bash
     . .venv/bin/activate
     ```

-3. Start the adapter application:
+4. Start the adapter application using the development script:
     ```bash
-    # Make sure you have configured your .env file with PORT and GENESYS_API_KEY
-    python main.py
+    bash script/run-dev.sh
     ```